hansontram/ecom-website/README.md

 # E-Commerce Website

 This website was designed and built for an e-commerce store selling golf streetwear apparel using HTML, CSS, & Javascript.
+All pages are responsive with the implementation of media queries.

 #### 🔗 [ Maki&Co]()
 <img src="./images/shop.png"  />